vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | Output Size | Int2 |  | The size of the output texture
 | Enabled | Boolean |  | Whether or not the output is updated

-To make a TextureFX a "Source", specify the "TextureSource" attribute, see below.
+To make a TextureFX a "Source", specify the ["TextureSource" attribute](#source-node-attributes).

 ### Filter, Mixer and Utils
 | Name | Type | Optional | Description